anhaidgroup/active_matcher/examples/Cluster-Example.md

 ## Step Four: Initialize Spark

-Next we need to initialize Spark, for this example we are just going to run in local mode, however ActiveMatcher can also run on a cluster seemlessly.
+Next we need to initialize Spark and for this example we will run on a cluster.

 ```
 spark =  SparkSession.builder\
-                        .master('local[*]')\
+                        .master('{url of Spark Master}')\
                         .config('spark.sql.execution.arrow.pyspark.enabled',  'true')\
                         .getOrCreate()